xigxog/kubefox/docs/quickstart.md

 # Quickstart

 Welcome to the world of KubeFox!
-This technical guide will walk you through the process of setting up a local Kubernetes cluster using kind and deploying your inaugural KubeFox app.
+This technical guide will walk you through the process of setting up a Kubernetes cluster using either kind or Azure and deploying your inaugural KubeFox app.
 From crafting environments and deploying apps to testing and version control, we'll cover it all.
 Whether you're a seasoned developer or just getting started, this guide will help you navigate the fundamentals of a